maniusia/frontend-nanodegree-mobile-portfolio/README.md

 ## Running Instruction:

  1. Copy the link to the portfolio page: https://maniusia.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html
- 2. Go to [PageSpeed page] (https://developers.google.com/speed/pagespeed/insights/) and paste the portfolio page url in the window with: Enter a web page URL.
+ 2. Go to https://developers.google.com/speed/pagespeed/insights/ and paste the portfolio page url in the window with: Enter a web page URL.
  3. Click on Analyze
  4. Open the portfolio page in the browser.
  5. Open DevTools